fork-handles/forkhandles/time4k/README.md

 typealias TimeSource = () -> Instant
 ```

-The library also provides a `TaskScheduler` interface and implementations which replace usages of `ScheduledExecutorService`.
-The test implementation, `TaskListControllableTaskScheduler` allows you to control time and and make the scheduler move forward in a controlled and deterministic manner.
+The library also provides a DeterministicScheduler which is a drop-in test replacement for using a `ScheduledExecutorService`.
+You can control time and make the scheduler move forward in a controlled manner.